-Once complete, your Crazy Domains records should like something like the image below (some areas blurred out).
+Once complete, your Crazy Domains records should like something like the image below.

-Google allows you to trial its G Suite services for free for 14 days, which is great, however you do have to pay eventually if you want to continue to use your business email and will need to setup billing.
+Google allows you to trial its Google Workspace services for free for 14 days, which is great, however you do have to pay eventually if you want to continue to use your business email and will need to setup billing.

-On the admin console page, click "Billing" or click the "SET UP BILLING" button on the right hand side.
+On the admin console page, click "Billing" or click the "SET UP BILLING" banner if it's active.

-Double check on the next page that the information is correct and the G Suite Basic plan is selected.
+Double check on the next page that the information is correct and the Google Workspace Basic plan is selected.

 You can input this under the 'Promotional Code' area.